Are-Jae/OOPsIDidItAgain/README.md

 ## Future Usage

-I would like to be able to generate non geomtrical shapes for the logo such as: hearts, spades, ovals, etc
+- I would like to be able to generate non geomtrical shapes for the logo such as: hearts, spades, ovals, etc

+- I would also like for the text to wrap around the shape instead of going across

 ## Credit